 In the third part, I focus on how your website will cope with the recent core web vital update.
 I focus on

-- How fast does your mobile website load?
+- How fast does your mobile website load on a important landing page?
 (Largest Contentful Paint)

-- How fast is your website stable?
+- How fast is your website stable on a important landing page?
 (Cumulative Layout Shift)

-I will outline tactics you can apply to increase you Core Web Vital score.
+I will outline tactics you can apply to increase your Core Web Vital score.

 4. Content Audit